Placeholder-Software/wasmbox/docs/reference/editor/import.md

 sidebar_position: 1
 ---

-WasmBox includes an import pipeline for WASM assets which validates, initialises, optimises, precompiles and compresses the WASM.
+Wasmbox includes an import pipeline for WASM assets which validates, initialises, optimises, precompiles and compresses the WASM.
 Any `*.wasm` (binary WebAssembly) or `*.wat` (text WebAssembly) files will automatically be processed and imported through this pipeline into a [WasmAsset](wasmasset.md).

 ## 1. Validation